An Exploration of Degeneracy in Abelian Varieties of Fermat Type: Background

 where $\mathscr B^d(A)=(H^{2d}(A,\mathbb Q)\cap H^{d,d}(A))\otimes \mathbb C$ is the $\mathbb C$-span of Hodge cycles of codimension $d$ on $A$.
 The subring of $\mathscr B^*(A)$ generated by the divisor classes, i.e. generated by $\mathscr B^1(A)$ , is

 where $\mathscr D^d(A)$ is the $\mathbb C$-span of classes of intersection of $d$ divisors.

-The relationship between these spaces is relevant to the Hodge conjecture.
-Let $\mathscr C^d(A)$ be the subspace of $\mathscr B^d(A)$ generated by the classes of algebraic cycles on $A$ of codimension $d$.
+The relationship between these spaces is relevant to the Hodge conjecture: Let $\mathscr C^d(A)$ be the subspace of $\mathscr B^d(A)$ generated by the classes of algebraic cycles on $A$ of codimension $d$.
 Then

 and the Hodge conjecture for $A$ asserts that every Hodge cycle is algebraic: $\mathscr C^d(A) = \mathscr B^d(A)$ for all $d$ (see \cite{Aoki2002, Shioda82}).
-One way to verify the conjecture is to prove the Hodge conjecture in codimension $d$ by proving the equality $\mathscr D^d(A) =\mathscr B^d(A)$.
+One way to prove the Hodge conjecture in codimension $d$ is to prove the equality $\mathscr D^d(A) =\mathscr B^d(A)$.
 However this equality does not always hold, even when the Hodge conjecture is known to be true.
 In Section \ref{sec:DegeneracyHodgeRing} we will further study the relationship between $\mathscr D^d(A)$ and $\mathscr B^d(A)$.